-A reserved young man who runs the animal shop.
+A reserved and somewhat irritable young man who runs the animal shop.

 - Adorkable: Although he will forever be curt with you if you don't start dating him, he will try his best to be a good boyfriend/husband if you do chose to court him.
 His best isn't so good at first, and even after marriage his attempt to spontaneously say something loving to the female MC will apparently make her laugh at his awkwardness.